ruizander/msx-datapack-translation/README.md

 ### What’s the point of translating this book?
 This book is considered the official documentation from ASCII Corp., and can help in any MSX development to present.
-The content are the official techniques recommended as MSX standards.
+The contents of this book are the official techniques recommended as MSX standards.

 ### Why should I care?
 Because these are information related to MSX development!
 If you don't care, why would you be reading this document? ;-)
-So, set free that curious hacker inside that lovely brain of yours.
+So, set free that curious hacker inside that lovely brain of yours! ;-)

 ### How can I contribute?
 Reading the book is a good contribution, and if there are any recommendation or